Joseph M. McShane: Criticism

 On April 19, 2017, Fordham University faculty voted no confidence in President McShane's leadership, based on violations of shared governance and his administration's management of a labor dispute with the University's contingent faculty.
-The vote was 88% in favor of no confidence.
-However, the Board of Trustees took responsibility for some of the issues at play.
+The vote was an unprecedented 88% in favor of no confidence.
+However, the Board of Trustees took responsibility for some of the issues at play, a position contradicted by faculty experience.